yashwanthky/COVID_WORLDWIDE_DAILY_FORECAST/README.md

 ## Data

 While the data was provided as part of the Kaggle competition, the original data source is from the John Hopkins database.
-The key columns in the dataset include the following information.
+The key columns in the dataset consists of the following information.
 •	Province and Country – To identify the country, and in a few cases the province
 •	Date – Daily date for when the observation was recorded
 •	Confirmed Cases and Fatalities – Total confirmed cases and fatalities on that date